Mion Mukaichi: Career

 In June 2018, she placed 13th in that year's elections and revealed that she aimed to become the next General Manager of AKB48 Group.
 In December, during the 13th anniversary celebration of the group at the AKB48 Theater, current General Manager Yui Yokoyama nominated Mukaichi as her successor and stated that she would remain to guide her until she was ready to take over the position.
 Mukaichi officially assumed the General Manager position on April 1, 2019.

 On January 21, 2020, to commemorate AKB48's fifteenth anniversary, Mukaichi launched the AKB48 individual YouTube channels project, where members would produce their own YouTube channels to express their individual appeal to the general public, following the cancellation of long-running AKB48 television shows such as AKBingo! and AKB48 Show!
 Her joint channel with fellow AKB48 members Nana Okada, Yuiri Murayama, and Shinobu Mogi, the YuuNaaMogiOn Channel (ゆうなぁもぎおんチャンネル), was launched the same day.

 On December 8, 2021, she was appointed the new captain of Team A during AKB48's 16th Anniversary performance, which she will serve in addition to her role as General Manager.

 On December 31, 2023, Mukaichi announced that she will be stepping down as General Manager on March 16, 2024, and that Narumi Kuranoo will take her place.

+On December 12, 2025, Mukaichi announced that she will graduate from AKB48 on 2026.

+On April 30, 2026, Mukaichi graduated from AKB48.
+She resumed her entertainment activities on July of that year following a two-month hiatus.

+Mukaichi wrote the lyrics for "Kimi no Doodle" (君のDoodle), a B-side song on AKB48's 68th single "Suki-ish" performed by the 20th generation trainees.